 How Propaganda is Used as a Psychological Tool During War-Times?

-Propaganda was a tool used by nazi forces to mobilize people against the Jews and gain the support of the masses in World War II.
-War propaganda, though intensively used by Hitler, had its roots in times of Alexander the Great, and then by the armies in World War I. It was used by the state to shape public perception against certain people, communities, or nations before Hitler, during the time of Hitler, and, unfortunately, even today, years after Hitler.
+Nazi forces used this as a method to incite hatred among people against the Jews and gain the support of the masses in World War II.
+War propaganda, though infamously associated with Hitler, had its roots in times of Alexander the Great and then World War I. It was used by the state to shape public perception in favour of its motives before Hitler, during his time, and, unfortunately, even today, years after Him.
+I am discussing war propaganda with respect to Hitler to emphasize that the Holocaust exemplifies the gravity of its implications, the extent of the atrocities that can be carried out against the innocent population using war propaganda.

-Propaganda is everywhere and has been around for a long time.
 Every newspaper, magazine, news channel, radio station, advertisement, or any other type of mass media contains elements of propaganda.
-According to Webster’s College Dictionary, propaganda is “information or ideas methodically spread to promote or injure a cause, movement, nation, etc., and the deliberate spread of such information or ideas”.
-Thus, any negative implication of propaganda is widespread, difficult to control, as it creates self-fulfilling cycles, and most importantly, dangerous, as documented in the Holocaust.
+Thus, any negative implication of propaganda is widespread, difficult to control, and most importantly, dangerous, as documented in the Holocaust.

 Propaganda as a Psychological Tool